 Gensini scoring system

-The gensini score was calculated by multiplying the severity coefficient, which was assigned to each coronary stenosis according to the degree of luminal narrowing (reductions of 25%, 50%, 75% 90%, 99%, and complete occlusion were given Gensini scores of 1, 2, 4, 8, 16, and 32, respectively), by the coefficient identified based on the functional importance of the myocardial area supplied by that segment: the left main coronary artery, 5; the proximal segment of the left anterior descending coronary artery, 2.5; the mid segment of the left anterior descending coronary artery, 1.5; the apical segment of the left anterior descending coronary artery, 1; the first diagonal branch, 1; the second diagonal branch, 0.5; the proximal segment of the circumflex artery, 2.5 (if right coronary artery dominancy exist 3.5); the distal segment of the circumflex artery, 1 (if dominant, 2); the obtuse marginal branch, 1; the posterolateral branch, 0.5; the proximal segment of the right coronary artery, 1; the mid segment of the right coronary artery, 1; the distal segment of the right coronary artery, 1; and the posterior descending artery, 1[12].
+The gensini score was calculated by multiplying the severity coefficient, which was assigned to each coronary stenosis according to the degree of luminal narrowing (reductions of 25%, 50%, 75% 90%, 99%, and complete occlusion were given gensini scores of 1, 2, 4, 8, 16, and 32, respectively), by the coefficient identified based on the functional importance of the myocardial area supplied by that segment: the left main coronary artery, 5; the proximal segment of the left anterior descending coronary artery, 2.5; the mid segment of the left anterior descending coronary artery, 1.5; the apical segment of the left anterior descending coronary artery, 1; the first diagonal branch, 1; the second diagonal branch, 0.5; the proximal segment of the circumflex artery, 2.5 (if right coronary artery dominancy exists, 3.5); the distal segment of the circumflex artery, 1 (if dominant, 2); the obtuse marginal branch, 1; the posterolateral branch, 0.5; the proximal segment of the right coronary artery, 1; the mid segment of the right coronary artery, 1; the distal segment of the right coronary artery, 1; and the posterior descending artery, 1[12].

-All of the patients were given written informed consent and the study was approved by the Ethics Committee of the Cumhuriyet University, Faculty of Medicine.
+All patients were given written informed consent, and the study was approved by the Ethics Committee of the Cumhuriyet University, Faculty of Medicine.

-The study was conducted by following the Declaration of Helsinki for Human Research and was approved by the institutional review board.
+The study was conducted by following the Declaration of Helsinki for Human Research, and was approved by the institutional review board.

 Statistical analysis

-The data obtained from this study were analysed by SPSS 15.0 (SPSS, Inc, Chicago, IL) software package.
-The Shapiro-Wilk's test was used while analysing the normal distribution of the variables due to their unit numbers.
-While analysing the differences between the groups, the independent samples t-test was used for the normally distributed variables, the Mann Whitney U and Kruskal Wallis-H tests were used for the non-normally distributed variables.
+The data obtained from this study were analysed using the SPSS 15.0 (SPSS, Inc, Chicago, IL) software package.
+The Shapiro-Wilk's test was used while analysing the normal distribution of the variables based on their unit numbers.
+While analysing the differences between groups, the independent samples t-test was used for the normally distributed variables, while the Mann Whitney U and Kruskal Wallis-H tests were used for the non-normally distributed variables.
 In the case of significant differences in the Kruskal Wallis-H test, the groups with differences were determined by using the Post-Hoc Multiple Comparison Test.
 The 2 analysis was carried out while analysing the correlations between the groups of nominal variables.
-The Fisher's Exact Test was used when the expected values in the cells of the 2 × 2 tables did not have sufficient volume and the Spearman correlation analysis was carried out in the R × C tables with the help of Monte Carlo Simulation.
+The Fisher's Exact Test was used when the expected values in the cells of the 2 × 2 tables did not have sufficient volume, and Spearman correlation analysis was carried out in the R × C tables with the help of Monte Carlo Simulation.
 We used univariate analysis to quantify the association of variables with the development of RSR.
 The variables found to be statistically significant in the univariate analysis were used in a multivariate Cox proportional hazards model with forwarding stepwise method to determine the independent prognostic factor for the development of RSR.
-In addition, the Friedman's two-way ANOVA test was used for the data in regard to the time difference between the groups.
+In addition, the Friedman's two-way ANOVA test was used for the data with regard to the time difference between groups.
 A significance level of 0.05 was used while interpreting the results; P values less than 0.05 were considered as statistically significant.

 RESULTS